WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 There appeared to be a problem with one of the projections.
 The hologram of VladTheBad of Pillaging Scourge kept appearing in odd overlapping layers.

-Yusi whacked the projector on the side with his hand.
+Yusi whacked the projector with his hand.

 The hologram flickered and then rearticulated, before correctly displaying all of Vlad's personas.
 Neatly stacked side-by-side and one on top of the other.
 Perfectly replicated, but each moving with its own unique personality and individual autonomy.
 &nbsp;